 Angola has also recently adhered to the Basel Convention on the Transboundary Movement of Hazardous Wastes and their Disposal, and to the African Maritime Transport Charter of the African Union, which reveals Angola's drive to elevate the national maritime sector to international standards.

 Acknowledgments

-The authors would like to thank Marcelo Mendes Mateus, associate at RLA - Sociedade de Advogados, the exclusive member of VdA Legal Partners in Angola and Ivo Mahumane, junior associate at VdA's Oil & Gas practice, for their assistance in preparing this chapter.
+The authors would like to thank to Marcelo Mendes Mateus, associate at ASP - Sociedade de Advogados, an exclusive member of VdA Legal Partners in Angola, and Ivo Mahumane, associate at VdA, for their assistance in preparing this chapter.